3rd Battalion, 16th Field Artillery Regiment: History

-Constituted 1 July 1916, in the Regular Army as Battery C, 16th Field Artillery, the unit was organized 21 May 1917, at Camp Robinson, Wisconsin.
+Constituted on 1 July 1916 in the Regular Army as Battery C, 16th Field Artillery, the unit was organized on 21 May 1917 at Camp Robinson, Wisconsin.
 On 19 November 1917, the 16th Field Artillery was assigned to the 4th Division.
-The unit was inactivated 21 September 1921, at Camp Lewis, Washington.
-The 16th Field Artillery was relieved 24 March 1923, from assignment to the 4th Division and assigned to the 8th Division.
+The unit was inactivated on 21 September 1921 at Camp Lewis, Washington.
+The 16th Field Artillery was relieved on 24 March 1923 from assignment to the 4th Division and assigned to the 8th Division.

 On 13 January 1941, the battalion was reorganized and redesignated as Battery C, 16th Field Artillery Battalion.
-In June, 1942, the battalion was again reorganized and redesignated as Battery C, 16th Armored Field Artillery Battalion, an element of the 9th Armored Division.
-The 16th Armored Field Artillery Battalion was activated 10 November 1950, at Fort Hood, Texas.
+In June 1942, the battalion was again reorganized and redesignated as Battery C, 16th Armored Field Artillery Battalion, an element of the 9th Armored Division.
+The 16th Armored Field Artillery Battalion was activated on 10 November 1950 at Fort Hood, Texas.

 On 1 July 1957, the battalion was redesignated as Headquarters and Headquarters Battery, 3rd Battalion, 16th Field Artillery.

 The battalion was assigned to the 8th Infantry Division at Baumholder, Germany in the 1970s.
 Batteries at the time included HQ, Service, A, B, and C.

 In late 1982, the entire 8-in C battery was folded into A, and B batteries to make room for the first Multiple Launch Rocket System (MLRS) battery in Europe.

-On 15 December 1995 the battalion was activated as the 3d Battalion, 16th Field Artillery at Fort Hood, Texas and assigned to the 4th Infantry Division.
+On 15 December 1995, the battalion was activated as the 3rd Battalion, 16th Field Artillery at Fort Hood, Texas and assigned to the 4th Infantry Division.

 The 16th Field Artillery Regiment has a very distinguished history.
-To its credit the battalion participated in numerous campaigns during World War 1 to Include the Aisne-Marne, St. Mihiel, Meuse-argonne, and Champagne 1918.
+To its credit, the battalion participated in numerous campaigns during World War 1, to Include the Aisne-Marne, St. Mihiel, Meuse-argonne, and Champagne 1918.

-During World War II the 16th Artillery served in Rhineland, Ardennes-alsace and Central Europe.
-During the Vietnam War the 16th Field Artillery is credited with participation in the Counteroffensive, Phase I, Tet Counteroffensive, Tet 69 Couteroffensive and the Sanctuary Counteroffensive.
-The battalion's decorations include the Presidential Unit Citation, and the Republic of Vietnam Cross-of Gallantry with Palm.
-Additionally a battery was awarded the Valorous Unit Award for participation in the Quang Tin Province.
+During World War II, the 16th Artillery served in Rhineland, Ardennes-alsace and Central Europe.
+During the Vietnam War, the 16th Field Artillery is credited with participation in the Counteroffensive, Phase I, Tet Counteroffensive, Tet 69 Couteroffensive and the Sanctuary Counteroffensive.
+The battalion's decorations include the Presidential Unit Citation and the Republic of Vietnam Cross-of Gallantry with Palm.
+Additionally, a battery was awarded the Valorous Unit Award for participation in the Quang Tin Province.

 The Ivy Leaf on the battalion's insignia represented its long standing relationship with the 4th Infantry Division.
 The 3rd Battalion, 16th Field Artillery continued this relationship as the command and control headquarters for "Task Force Thunder", an element of the 2nd Brigade Combat Team in support of Operation Iraqi Freedom.
 The battalion remained prepared to deploy anywhere in the world to synchronize and provide fires in support of sustained, decisive full spectrum operations to achieve assigned objectives.